Chart Color Schemes

 Deagon ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Deagon's population shows low cultural diversity, with 80.7% born in Australia, 89.4% being citizens, and 92.8% speaking English only at home.
-Christianity is the predominant religion, accounting for 48.2%.
-The 'Other' religious category is underrepresented compared to Greater Brisbane (0.7% vs 1.3%).
+Deagon's cultural diversity was found to be below average, with 80.7% of its population born in Australia, 89.4% being citizens, and 92.8% speaking English only at home.
+Christianity was the predominant religion, comprising 48.2% of Deagon's population.
+The most notable overrepresentation was in the 'Other' category, which made up 0.7% of Deagon's population compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity